CodingItWrong/reactnativetesting.io/src/pages/gettingbetter.md

 Presented at React Native EU 2022

+## Extended Exercise

+This repo contains an extended version of the exercise presented at React Native EU 2022: [getting-better-expo](https://github.com/CodingItWrong/getting-better-expo).

 ## Resources for Testing and TDD in React Native

 - [CodingItWrong's Discord](https://discord.gg/fYcpqvnksK) - discuss this talk, React Native, testing, and TDD